-More Teenagers Are Receiving the HPV Vaccine, Says CDC
+More Teenagers Are Receiving The HPV Vaccine, Says CDC

-Vaccinations remain the best way to protect people from the spread of communicable diseases. but vaccinations for things that are not communicable, such as different forms of cancer, have remained elusive.
-But the Centers for Disease Control says an increasing number of teenagers are taking advantage of the HPV vaccine.
+Vaccinations remain the best way to protect people from the spread of communicable diseases, but vaccinations for conditions that are not communicable, such as different forms of cancer, have remained elusive.
+However, the Centers for Disease Control says an increasing number of teenagers are taking advantage of the HPV vaccine.

-The HPV vaccine protects against cancers associated with the human papillomavirus such as cervical, vaginal, penile, anal and throat cancers.
-Despite the vaccine’s effectiveness, many teenagers did not receive the vaccine, and many less boys than girls received the vaccine.
+The HPV vaccine protects against cancers associated with the human papillomavirus such as cervical, vaginal, penile, anal, and throat cancers.
+Despite the vaccine’s effectiveness, many teenagers did not receive the vaccine, and less boys than girls received the vaccine.
 The vaccines are ideally given before young teens become sexually active, to help protect them against HPV-related cancers as they get older.
 Federal guidelines recommend that all children start a two-dose HPV vaccination at age 11 or 12.

 #HPVFact: The HPV vaccines are proven to be safe, effective, and provide lasting protection.
 Get all the facts about HPV cancer prevention >> https://t.co/YfaLT75LNo